You woke up this morning with a big smile on your face.

 7. Investment Strategy – Grass is Green Where You Water It

-If you’ve come to a point in your life that you have more money than you know what to do with, having your money sit in a savings account isn’t even the best strategy.
+If you’ve come to a point where you have more money than you know what to do with, having your money sit in a savings account isn’t the best strategy for wealth creation.

 There is no guaranteed stock, real estate, or any other investment.
 Your investment strategy should be aligned with your risk tolerance, cash liquidity preferences, and time available.